 Celebrating 60 Years of Agricultural Innovation – Oak Park Crops Research Centre

-This event will showcase the evolution of crop production over the last 60 years, how Oak Park has contributed to those changes and how scientific knowledge has developed.
-Witness first-hand how crop science has advanced and explore our extensive exhibit of farm machinery which will be on display featuring tractors, implements and combine harvesters spanning six decades.
+This event showcased the evolution of crop production over the last 60 years, how Oak Park has contributed to those changes and how scientific knowledge has developed.
+Attendees witnessed first-hand how crop science has advanced and explored our extensive exhibit of farm machinery which was on display featuring tractors, implements and combine harvesters spanning six decades.

 History of Oak Park